eoghanmurphyy/Grinds-Website/README.md

-This is my first proper website I will be building myself.
+This is my Tutoring Website, my first ever website coded from scratch using online tutorials and AI to explain and help me code.